Sarmede

 Sarmede is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km north of Venice and about 35 km northeast of Treviso.
-As of 31 December 2022, it had a population of 2,978 and an area of 17.9 km2.
+As of 30 November 2025, it had a population of 2,959 and an area of 17.9 km2.

-The village is famous for its frazione, Montaner, because during the 1970s the schism of Montaner occurred under the jurisdiction of the future Pope John Paul I.
+The village is famous for its hamlet Montaner, because during the 1970s the schism of Montaner occurred under the jurisdiction of the future Pope John Paul I.

 Sarmede borders the following municipalities: Caneva, Cappella Maggiore, Cordignano, Fregona.

-It is known as the land of fairy tales: this sort of "slogan" is due to Štěpán Zavřel, a Czechoslovakian painter who in 1982 had the idea of giving rise to an event in which to collect children's illustrations from different cultures: the International Children's Illustration Exhibition.
+It is known as the land of fairy tales: this sort of "slogan" is due to Štěpán Zavřel, a Czechoslovak painter who in 1982 had the idea of giving rise to an event in which to collect children's illustrations from different cultures: the International Children's Illustration Exhibition.
 In 1983, with the help of a group of volunteers from the Pro Loco of Sàrmede, the event took place, transforming streets and places into a real "fairytale village".